Fardeen-Awais/Discord_app/README.md

     zod - A library used for form validation uploadingthing - It basically used to upload my image Zustand - A simple State Manager
+    query-string - Used for query from the URL

 ### Objectives